rbino/rbino.github.io/content/posts/wrap-your-nif-with-zig.md

 ```

 A couple of definitions can make the signature clearer:
-- A term represents a value in the Erlang VM.
+- A _term_ represents a value in the Erlang VM.
 It is an opaque type and the values can be extracted
   from a term using functions in the `erl_nif` API.
 Conversely, "native" values have to be converted
   to a term before being returned from the NIF.
-- An environment is a structure that hosts Erlang terms.
+- An _environment_ is a structure that hosts Erlang terms.
 Terms cannot be destructed individually,
   their lifetime is bound to the one of their environment.

 From these definitions we can see our NIF accepts an environment as first parameter, then an
-argument count and then a pointer to an array of terms, and it returns a term.
-All the terms are
+argument count and then a pointer to an array of argument terms, and it returns a term.
+All the
-hosted in the environment that is passed as first parameter, including the returned term.
+terms are hosted in the environment that is passed as first parameter, including the returned term.

 ## The Issue